datagrok-ai/public/help/develop/dataframe.md

 # Dataframe

 Dataframe is a tabular structure with strongly-typed columns of different types.
-A dataframe class `DG.DataFrame`, which is used in virtually any Datagrok extension or application.
+A dataframe class `DG.DataFrame` is used in virtually any Datagrok extension or application.
 It operates through a columnar in-memory data engine which we implemented from scratch to support highly efficient operation with data in a modern browser along with fast in-browser data visualizations.

 ## Dataframe JavaScript API

 The dataframe's class and its related classes are available at a usual [`DG`]() namespace.
-Use classes [`DG.DataFrame`](/js-api/DataFrame.html) and [`DG.Column`](/js-api/Column.html) for data initialization and access, along with instances of [`DG.ColumnList`](/js-api/ColumnList.html), [`DG.Row`](/js-api/Row.html), [`DG.Cell`](/js-api/Cell.html) as related properties or return values, for data manipulation and data-related event handling.
+Use classes [`DG.DataFrame`](/js-api/DataFrame.html) and [`DG.Column`](/js-api/Column.html) for data initialization, accessing, manipulation and event handling, along with instances of [`DG.ColumnList`](/js-api/ColumnList.html), [`DG.Row`](/js-api/Row.html), [`DG.Cell`](/js-api/Cell.html) as their related properties or return values.

-Since a dataframe stores data as list of columns, the functionality related to constructing, modifying and efficiently accessing data is embodied in `DG.Column` class, whereas event handling, visual aspects of working with dataframes, handy construction methods and row-based access is provided in `DG.DataFrame`.
+Since a dataframe stores data as list of columns, the functionality related to constructing, modifying and efficiently accessing data is embodied in `DG.Column` class, whereas event handling, visual aspects of working with dataframes, fast column selection, handy construction methods and row-based access are provided in `DG.DataFrame`.

 ## Dataframe design